nline Library - 17th century

 11-14th Centuries15th Century16th Century17th Century18th Century19th Century20th Century21st Century

-Click to view Nicoletto Giganti's entire original manuscript - 11.5MB
+Click to view Nicoletto Giganti's entire original manuscript (pdf file 11.5MB)

-NA - Nicoletto Giganti's text, there are 38 plates that show two combatants engaged in combat.
+NA - Nicolas Giganti's manuscript is written in both German and Italian, the German portion entitled simply as "Fechtschul:", includes 38 plates that show two combatants engaged in combat.
 Of these plates eight of them represent guard postures, either single sword, or sword and dagger.
 Thirteen plates depict thrusts of various types to the head.
 The remaining seventeen plates all depict various blows to the body.

 - released January 15, 2003

-Click to view Capo Ferro's entire original manuscript - 38.2MB
+Click to view Capo Ferro's entire original manuscript (pdf file, 38.2MB)

 Click to view Capo Ferro's translation project

-NA - "The Grand Simulacrum of the Art and Use of Fencing" is com prised of 137 plates of text and beautifully composed illustrations (43 plates) depicting rapier, rapier & dagger, rapier & cloak, and unusual illustrations of rapier and buckler.
+Printed by Salvestro Marchetti and Camillo Turi in Siena - "The Grand Simulacrum of the Art and Use of Fencing" is comprised of 137 plates of text and beautifully composed illustrations (43 plates) depicting rapier, rapier & dagger, rapier & cloak, and unusual illustrations of rapier and buckler.
 Published in 1610 during the height of the use of the rapier and although the works of Cavalcabo, Fabris and Giganti were also published around this time, Gran Simularcro Dell'arte e Dell'uso Della Scherma became the most highly regarded text of the time.
 Click the AHF logo to view more information on the joint AHF and SSI Capo Ferro Translation Project.

 - released January 21, 2000

-Jakob Sutor von Baden, 1612, "Neu Künstliches Fechtbuch" - PDF file (3.61MB) courtesy of Peter Valentine
+Jakob Sutor von Baden, 1612, "Neu Künstliches Fechtbuch" - K.U.Leuven, Universiteitsbibliotheek

 Click to view information on the Corble Collection CD

-NA - Sutor's "Neu Künstliches Fechtbuch" was originally written in Frankfurt in 1612 and then republished by Wilhelm Hoffman in Stuttgart in 1849.
+Leland Stanford University, A33439 - Sutor's "Neu Künstliches Fechtbuch" was originally written in Frankfurt in 1612 and then republished by Wilhelm Hoffman in Stuttgart in 1849.
 He begins his work with 16 pages covering the "langen schwerdt" or long sword.
 These include the classic guards and a few pages devoted to grappling techniques.
 He follows this with coverage of the "Dusaken" or dusack.
 It is essentially, a large, elongated "meat cleaver", one sharp edge, slightly curved blade with an integral hand grip.
 It has a certain resemblance to a large machete.
 His works concludes with ample coverage of the rapier, rapier and dagger trailing with a few pages covering pole-weapons.
-To view a modern German transcription of the manuscript, click on the Die Freifechter icon.

 - released October 14, 1999